Best Electric Cars 2026: Range, Reliability, NACS & the Post-Tax-Credit Reality (June Update)

 2. BMW i4: For Drivers Who Don’t Want to Compromise

 The BMW i4 answers the charge that EVs are boring to drive.
 In eDrive40 rear-wheel-drive form, it delivers 335 hp with near-perfect weight distribution and a genuinely satisfying steering feel.
 The M50 version with 536 hp is one of the most exciting performance cars at any price.
+The i4 is assembled in Munich, Germany — not US-assembled, so it does NOT qualify for the OBBBA loan interest deduction.
+Some state and utility incentives still apply.

 Best for: Drivers who refuse to sacrifice the driving experience and want premium German build quality in their EV.